 I knew I was still operating out of fear sometimes and I knew this was limiting my peace.

-I started reading the book “Breaking Free” by Beth Moore.
-The Scriptures that Beth had used were (not coincidentally) Scriptures that God had laid on my heart over the past few months, (In so many ways I see God’s hand at work setting me free).
+I started reading another book.
+The Scriptures that were used were (not coincidentally) Scriptures that God had laid on my heart over the past few months, (In so many ways I see God’s hand at work setting me free).
 I took my notepad again and started writing.
 I realised that my biggest, biggest fear was ABANDONMENT.